leoSallos/cs361-group16-notification-service/README.md

 ## Example Request
 Each notification is associated with a specific user via their `userID`.
+Notifications are sent as JSON objects, and each must include the required categories.

 **Parameters:**
 - `userID` -> The ID of the user (varies per user).